-17. On the feature record sheet first enter the name of the parish being surveyed and then the parish that is adjacent to it along the feature being described.
-The feature will then be given a unique Feature Reference Number (FRN).

-18. The Feature Reference Number is made up of two three-letter codes and a sequential number that runs for the whole of the parish.
-The threeletter codes will be issued by the project co-ordinator and will indicate the two parishes that meet at that boundary.
+- 18. A feature is either a length of the parish boundary characterised by a common set of characteristics or a unique object that may be characterised by a single grid reference.
+The database will require you to say which it is. - 19.
+On the feature record sheet first enter the name of the parish being surveyed and then the parish that is adjacent to it along the feature being described.
+The feature will then be given a unique Feature Reference Number (FRN). - 20.
+The Feature Reference Number is made up of two three-letter codes and a sequential number that runs for the whole of the parish.
+The three-letter codes will be issued by the project co-ordinator and will indicate the two parishes that meet at that boundary.
 The code will be written in the style: